fica990/jobs/README.md

 ---

-class `JobOfferMailService` has a moderator email property (at the moment my email is set).
+Create your database.

+I created needed migrations, run them with

+`php artisan migrate`

+I used a built-in server, start it with

+`php artisan serve`

 ---

+Also, start queue worker (for sending e-mails)

+`php artisan queue:work`

+---

 Home page is **/job-offers**

 Adding a new job offer is at **/job-offers/create**

+---

+class `JobOfferMailService` has a moderator email property (at the moment my email is set).